claiduiuc/CLAID-Website/_team/byou-shen.md

 linkedinurl: ''
 ---

-Senior studying Econometrics and Statistics.
+Graduated senior, studied Econometrics and Statistics.
 Enjoys traveling and scuba diving.
-Just say “Hey you, you” and you is always here!
+Just say “Hey you, you” and you is always here! <i> Alumni <i>